OpsLevel Logo

 Cortex: High Costs and Ongoing Maintenance

 Cortex’s pricing can be a barrier for many organizations, especially as its costs are compounded by the manual effort required for ongoing maintenance.
-Keeping the service catalog up to date, configuring webhook integrations, and managing scorecards all add to the total cost of ownership (TCO), making Cortex an expensive option for teams that need flexibility and efficiency.
+Keeping the catalog up to date, configuring webhook integrations, and managing scorecards all add to the total cost of ownership (TCO), making Cortex an expensive option for teams that need flexibility and efficiency.

 OpsLevel: Competitive Pricing Without Cutting Corners